Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The robot types are described in detail on dedicated pages, please see the robot tag overview.

 Example:
 * B"robotType=CoreXY:K1:AC" specifies CoreXY subtype K1 as used in Cartesian kinematics and the rotary axes to be AC, which means A is parallel to the X axis and C to the Z axis.
-The axis configurations are the common used ones: reference is X0Y0Z0, two parallel Y axis to behind, X to the right, Z positive means more bed-nozzle distance.
+The axis configurations are the common used ones: reference is X0Y0Z0, steppers are configured to be drive mappings X0 Y1 Z2 A3 C4.
+XYZ directions are as usually used: two parallel Y axis to behind, X to the right, Z positive means more bed-nozzle distance.
 A is assembled on the Z, C is on A, and the bed is mounted on C. The print object is printed on the Z-moving and AC-rotating bed.
 The nozzle is moved by steppers XY.
 Those defaults are preset, but can be overwritten with P parameters.
 A parameters and M208 set movement and rotation limits.

 # M669 A parameter: angles